stevenbenner/stevenbenner.com/src/content/posts/2010-08-12-will-the-really-real-programmers-please-stand-up.md

 ### My experience with real programmers

-I’ve worked as a peon coder, link-in-the-chain guy, I’ve worked as a manager who did the hiring and firing, I’ve worked as a one-man-shop serving milti-billion dollar corporations, and I’ve worked as a solo freelancer.
+I’ve worked as a peon coder, link-in-the-chain guy, I’ve worked as a manager who did the hiring and firing, I’ve worked as a one-man-shop serving miltibillion dollar corporations, and I’ve worked as a solo freelancer.
 This experience has taught me two things:

  1. I am not the greatest programmer in the world, despite what my website says, and
  2. That you can rarely tell a good programmer from a bad one by the resume, or the interview.